Ober Ost

-The Supreme Commander of All German Forces in the East (Oberbefehlshaber der gesamten Deutschen Streitkräfte im Osten), also known by its German abbreviation as Ober Ost, was both a high-ranking position in the armed forces of the German Empire as well as the name given to the occupied territories on the German section of the Eastern Front of World War I, with the exception of Poland.
-(Note: Under the authority of the Government General of Warsaw after October 1915.)
-It encompassed the former Russian governorates of Courland, Grodno, Vilna, Kovno and Suwałki.
-It was governed in succession by Paul von Hindenburg and Prince Leopold of Bavaria.
+The Area of the Commander-in-Chief in the East (Gebiet des Oberbefehlshabers Ost), also known by its German abbreviation as Ober Ost, was an occupied territory encompassing German sections of the Eastern Front, during World War I (1914–1918).
+It was headed by the Commander-in-Chief of all German Forces in the East (Oberbefehlshaber der gesamten Deutschen Streitkräfte im Osten), one of the highest-ranking positions in the armed forces of the German Empire.
+Institutional development and territorial evolution of the Ober Ost was varying over the years, depending on political and military decisions related to governance over the occupied territories.
+After the creation of Government General of Warsaw in October 1915, the Ober Ost was encompassing former Russian provinces (governorates) of Courland, Grodno, Kovno, Suwałki, and Vilna.
+In 1917–1918, it was expanded further towards the governorates of Minsk, Livonia, Estonia, and other temporarily held regions to the east and north.
+It was governed in succession by field marshals Paul von Hindenburg and Leopold of Bavaria.
 It was abandoned after the end of World War I.

 Extension

 Ober Ost was set up by Kaiser Wilhelm II in November 1914, initially under the command of Paul von Hindenburg, a Prussian general who had come out of retirement to achieve the German victory of the Battle of Tannenberg in August 1914 and became a national hero.
 When the Chief of the General Staff Erich von Falkenhayn was dismissed from office by the Kaiser in August 1916, Hindenburg took over at the General Staff, and Prince Leopold of Bavaria took control of the Ober Ost.

 By October 1915, the Imperial German Army had advanced so far to the east that central Poland could be put under a civil administration.
 Accordingly, the German Empire established the Government General of Warsaw and the Austro-Hungarian Empire set up the Government General of Lublin.
 The military Ober Ost government from then on controlled only the conquered areas east and north of central Poland.

 After the signing of the Treaty of Brest-Litovsk of March 1918, the Ober Ost effectively spanned present-day Lithuania, Latvia, Belarus, parts of Poland, and Courland, all of which had been part of the Russian Empire.